hirogwa/s3_log_loader/README.md

 # s3_log_loader
 Loads and parses S3 logs and inserts them as is into SQL database.
+The S3 objects are deleted after being inserted.

 ## Prerequisites
 * Set up your database